GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The main activity of programming is not the origination of new independent programs, but in the integration, modification, and explanation of existing ones.
+One of the things I’ve been pushing is code reading.
+I think that is the most useful thing that a community of programmers can do for each other—spend time on a regular basis reading each other’s code.

-~ Terry Winograd
+~ Douglas Crockford
 <pre>

 </pre>